OSGeo/OSGeoLive-doc/en/overview/mapserver_overview.rst

 * A multitude of raster and vector data formats

-  * Native support for ESRI shapefiles, PostGIS, ESRI ArcSDE and Oracle Spatial
+  * Native support for ESRI shapefiles, PostGIS and Oracle Spatial
   * Many other formats via GDAL and OGR

 * Map projection support